datacamp/datacamp-light/README.md

 ```

 As we can see in the example, the whole exercise is contained in a single `<div>` element with two data attributes `data-datacamp-exercise` and `data-lang`.
 The first attribute `data-datacamp-exercise` indicates that the `<div>` should be treated as a DataCamp Light exercise, while the other attribute `data-lang` specifies which programming language should be used.

+### Pre Exercise Code

+### Sample Code

+### Solution

+### Submission Correctness Test (SCT)

+You can find more information on creating SCTs at http://docs.datacamp.com/teach/sct-design-r.html for R and at http://docs.datacamp.com/teach/sct-design-python.html for python.

+### Hint

+## Examples

+You can find more examples in the `/example` folder in the repository.
+You can also test our a live example at http://assets.datacamp.com/example/standalone-two-consoles.html.